jhonatanlteodoro/payment_system/second_implementation.md

 - Q: Why use redis for a distributed lock manager?
  - - A: At this point we could use the PostgreSQL to handle this job for us but this will translate to more job for our little baby that will need to handle a bunch of things already, So, the other alternatives that I know either would require the redis Or something like zookeeper, but since I never touched zookeeper I will stick with a cheap redis.

+Deps:
+- Gin [Why?
+I spend 2+ years using fasthttp which will be a best option for performance purposes but i want to play with Gin :)]
+- Cobra [Why?
+At least for now is best CMD library that I know, easy to use and pretty flexible]